 Erosion Prevention

-The new code is applicable only within the County's MS4 Area around the Eugene and Springfield urban growth boundaries.
+Erosion prevention code requirements are currently applicable only within the County-Administered MS4 Area around the Eugene and Springfield urban growth boundaries.
 See the County-Administered MS4 Area map.

 Why Has the County Adopted Erosion Prevention Measures?